rackerlabs/rackspace-how-to/content/general/legal.md

 Rackspace, the furnishing of this document does not give you any license to patents, trademarks, copyrights, or other intellectual property.

-Rackspace&reg;, Rackspace logo, **Fanatical Support**&reg;, RackConnect&trade;, Racker&trade;
+Rackspace&reg;, Rackspace logo, **Fanatical Support**&reg;, and
-are service marks or registered service marks of Rackspace US, Inc. in the United States and/or other countries.
+RackConnect&trade; are service marks or registered service marks of Rackspace US, Inc. in the United States and/or other countries.
 OpenStack&trade; and OpenStack logo are trademarks of OpenStack, LLC.

 All other product names and trademarks used in the Rackspace How-To documentation are for identification purposes only to refer to